Ever wonder if the money you have in the bank is safe? Check out this article to learn about how the CDIC insures your money.

-Since we want 2016 to your most financially successful (this means something different for everyone) year yet, we’ve put together our top tips on how to set financial goal and then achieve them with as minimal stress as possible.
+Since we want this year to be your most financially successful (this means something different for everyone) year yet, we’ve put together our top tips on how to set financial goal and then achieve them with as minimal stress as possible.

 It Takes Time

 The number one tip we can give you and probably the most important piece of information you should take away from this, is that achieving financial goals takes time.
 Whether you simply want to save a chunk of money to go on a vacation at the end of next year, start an emergency fund or your children’s education fund is at the top of your list, whatever goal you choose it will take time.

 A vacation may only take you a few months or a year to save for, an emergency fund is something you can contribute to for the rest of your life and depending on how old your children are you could have up to twenty years to save.
 Whatever your goal is, write is down and then work at it slowly this way you’ll only need to make minimal changes to your daily life.

 Find the Money in Your Monthly Budget

 If you want to start saving up for something you need to find out where you can cut back.
 Typically this is in your monthly budget.
 Depending on the goal you’ve set for yourself and your income you’ll need to choose either one or a few things to cut back on:

 - Eating out can cost hundreds of dollars a month, cutting back on meals out will without a doubt help you achieve your financial goals.